-A great solution to this is to use App-V to virtualise older Java versions then link them to the applications (or browser shortcuts) that depends on them.
+A great solution to this is to use App-V to virtualise older Java versions then link them to the applications (or browser shortcuts) that depend on them.
 Then the locally installed Java version can be kept up to date, or even removed entirely.
 There are a few problems that I have commonly seen with this:

 - App-V 5.0 SP2 now virtualises ActiveX control and Browser Helper Objects and presents them to the local Internet Explorer.
 Unfortunately this causes issues when we are virtualising legacy plugins and do not want the native browser to see them!

 - Once the browser has been opened in the virtual environment with a legacy Java version attached, there is nothing to stop the user continuing to use the browser window to go about their daily business, where they are a potential open target for malware.

 - There is no automatic redirection taking place, so the users have to remember which links they can get away with simply typing in and which ones they have to dig around in the start menu for.
 ThinApp has a solution for automatically redirecting URLs to specific packages, and there are third party solutions to the problem such as Browsium Ion, but nothing available to solve the problem for App-V.

 This post is about solving the first problem by showing the results of my testing and sharing what has now become my standard recipe for sequencing Java.
 The two main causes of the complications described in the first point above are:

 - If Internet Explorer is already running outside the virtual environment, attempting to open a new page can sometimes pass the request to the already running process rather than creating a new Internet Explorer process inside the bubble.